splunk/splunk-operator/docs/_configuration/Examples.md

 Use the kubectl command to create the global kubernetes secret object:

 1. Verify the namespace.
 You can retrieve the namespace in the current context using `kubectl config view --minify --output 'jsonpath={..namespace}'`.
 Make a note of the output.
+If the command doesn't display an output it indicates that we are in the `default` namespace.
+{: .note }
-If the command doesn't display an output it indicates that we are in the `default` namespace.  **NOTE**: If you already have a desired namespace, you can set current context to the same using the following command: `kubectl config set-context --current --namespace=<desired_namespace>`
+If you already have a desired namespace, you can set current context to the same using the following command: `kubectl config set-context --current --namespace=<desired_namespace>`

 2. Gather the password values for the secret tokens you want to configure.
-To see all available secret tokens defined for the global kubernetes secret object, review [password management](PasswordManagement.md#splunk-secret-tokens-in-the-global-secret-object)
+To see all available secret tokens defined for the global kubernetes secret object, review [password management](/configuration/PasswordManagement#splunk-secret-tokens-in-the-global-secret-object)

 3. Create a kubernetes secret object referencing the namespace.
 Example: splunk-`<desired_namespace`>-secret.
 In the example below, we are creating the global kubernetes secret object, defining the default administrator and pass4Symmkey tokens, and passing in the values.